junlabucsd/napari-mm3/docs/tiffconvert-widget.md

 **Output**
 * Individual TIFF files.

+By default, napari-mm3 will first look for raw images in the directory from which napari is launched.

-mm3 currently currently takes individual TIFF images as its input.
+napari- mm3 currently currently takes individual TIFF images as its input.
 If there are multiple color layers, then each TIFF image should be a stack of planes corresponding to a color.
 The quality of your images is important for mm3 to work properly.

 The working directory now contains:
 ```